News and Announcements

 Follow us on Facebook!

 The Borough of Swissvale is a hidden treasure.
 Many people are not aware of all that the borough has to offer.
-Check out our new promotional brochure to see some of the wonderful things Swissvale has to offer!
+Check out our promotional brochure to see some of the wonderful things Swissvale has to offer!